sdanzig/booksearch/README.md

 uvicorn main:app --reload
 ```

-This will start the server with hot reloading enabled, making it ideal for development.

 ### Running the UI

 To run the UI locally, navigate to the `book-search-app` directory and execute the following command: